 - engage in more protective health behaviors and maintenance

 - get more regular exercise

 - have improved mental alertness

 - schedule regular physical examinations with their doctors

 - cope better with stress and daily challenges

 - have stronger immune systems

 - maintain a brighter view of the future

 Your attitude plays a large role in determining whether you can feel grateful in spite of life’s challenges.
-According to Emmons, gratitude is defined by your attitude towards both the outside world and yourself.
+According to Emmons, gratitude is defined by your attitude toward both the outside world and yourself.
 He suggests that those who are more aware of the positives in their lives tend to focus their attention outside of themselves.

 Recording what you feel grateful for in a journal is a great way to give thanks on a regular basis.
 Emmons found that those who listed five things they felt grateful for in a weekly gratitude journal reported fewer health problems and greater optimism than those who didn’t.
-A second study suggests that daily writing led to a greater increase in gratitude than weekly writing.

 It’s not actually a challenging situation that is upsetting.
 It’s how you perceive the situation.
 The next time you find yourself complaining about life’s hassles, see if you can mentally “flip the switch” to frame things differently.
 For example, rather than getting down about missing an opportunity, try to see the positive side.
 You might now have more time to direct towards other priorities.